czf0613/database-project/report/Database Structure Design.md

 ![image-20201226031846828](https://pic-bed.xyz/res/userFiles/czf/142.png)

-because of the inheritance between User, Student, Administrator, we end up putting all the attributes in one tale called User, and controls the inheritance by the attibute `Discriminator`, in this way, we successfully handled our inheritance in database.
+because of the inheritance between User, Student, Administrator, we end up putting all the attributes in one tale called User, and controls the inheritance by the attribute `Discriminator`, in this way, we successfully handled our inheritance in database.